medovina/MarioAI/README.md

   - speed.x, speed.y - current velocity in pixels/tick
   - sprite.x, sprite.y - absolute position in pixel coordinates
   - type - an [EntityType](https://ksvi.mff.cuni.cz/~dingle/2020-1/ai_1/mario/api.html#EntityType)

+In your actionSelectionAI() method, you will probably want to press the JUMP button only when

+- mario.mayJump is true, in which case you can begin a jump, or possibly
+- when mario.isJumping() is true, meaning that Mario is moving upward, and pressing JUMP will make him go higher.

+If you press the button when neither of these conditions is true, then you will not jump, and you will not be able to initiate another jump until you release the button and press it again.

+The SPEED button is used both for sprinting and shooting.
+If you hold it down (i.e. mark it as pressed on every tick) then Mario will sprint, but will not shoot repeatedly.
+Each time you want to shoot, you must release the button and then press it again on a subsequent tick.
+You may wish to study the sample ShooterAgent for one idea about how to implement this.

 For more details, see the [API documentation](https://ksvi.mff.cuni.cz/~dingle/2020-1/ai_1/mario/api.html).